-In October 2014 the Concord Food Council will launch officially as an Ad Hoc council comprised of 10-15 volunteers representing a broad range of stakeholders (and a slightly new name).
+The Concord Food Council is an Ad Hoc council comprised of 10-15 volunteers representing a broad range of stakeholders (and a slightly new name).
 The CFC will maintain a council fully representative of the unique Concord Food system and will use as their guide the food system models represented in the food system report (see images on this page).
-In the fall of 2014 the CFC will be cultivating new members.
-Please email if you are interested in learning more about this opportunity.
-If you identify with the nature of this work we hope you will introduce yourself to existing members of the council and/or email firstname.lastname@example.org.

 In the 2014-2016 term, there will be three Working Groups of the CFC.
 Each council member will sit on one working group.
 Working Groups will meet in addition to the Council’s six annual meetings as necessary.
 Working Group descriptions follow:

 Governance Working Group